PeteWein/butlerbot/docs/index.md

-## Welcome to your new robotic servant, butlerbot!
+## Welcome to your new robotic servant, Butlerbot!

 ![Butlerbot is happy to serve](https://www.colonialdomestics.com/wp-content/uploads/2020/02/butler-hiring.jpg)